-Selling or Consigning Your Stamp Collection
+Selling Your Stamp Collection

 Earl P.L.
 Apfelbaum, Inc. has specialized in the acquisition and sale of fine philatelic properties since 1910.
 Founded by Maurice Apfelbaum, the business has grown through the hard work of his son Earl, grandson, Martin and his wife Diane and great-grandchildren John, Ken, Missy and Susanne, so that the entire family is involved.